jliszka/jliszka.github.com/_posts/2013-12-18-bayesian-networks-and-causality.md

 whether it's currently rush hour (B), even though they both cause traffic jams (C).

 So we have two cases where belief can propagate through a node, and one case where it can't.
-But something interesting happens when the value of the middle node, C, is known — the situation completely reverses.
+But something interesting happens when the value of the middle node, C, is known—the situation completely reverses.

 ### Belief propagation with observed nodes